awslabs/multi-model-server/README.md

         s3 link: s3://S3_endpoint[:port]/...
         http link: http://hostname/path/to/resource

-    (b) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing pre-trained MXNet models and model signature files.
+    (b) Currently, the model file has .model extension, it is actually a zip file with a .model extension packing trained MXNet models and model signature files.
 The details will be explained in **Export existing model** section

     (c) Multiple models loading are also supported by specifying multiple name path pairs
 2. **service**: optional, the system will load input service module and will initialize MXNet models with the service defined in the module.
 The module should contain a valid class which extends the base model service with customized `_preprocess` and `_postprocess` functions.